The History of Egypt

 The fertile farmland and the major stage depot caused the build-up of early businesses and Egypt became Perinton’s first important business center.

-The first store in Perinton was established in 1815 in Egypt and was operated by Gregory and Co. when most of the present village of Fairport was still a swamp.
+The first store in Perinton was established in 1815 in Egypt and was operated by Gregory and Co., when most of the present village of Fairport was still a swamp.
 Perinton’s second store was located on the southeast corner of Route 31 and Loud Road.
-This business was established by Cyrus Packard and his son-in-law Watson, around 1817, and is shown on the 1852 area map.
+This business was established by Cyrus Packard and his son-in-law Andrew Watson.
+Around 1817, and is shown on the 1852 area map.
 This house and store at 7467 Pittsford-Palmyra Road, more recently known as “Nelson’s Store”, burned in 1895 and was immediately rebuilt.

 The Egypt Canning Co., circa 1904-1917, at the southwest corner of Loud and Pittsford-Palmyra Roads.
 Several workers, mostly women, are posing for a photograph in the yard.